 My interest in culture began – let’s just say “many”—years ago when I was a temporary office worker for Kelly Girls.
 Though short-term placements in a variety of offices, I was able to see different cultures in action and feel firsthand the impact that they had on the employees and the work itself.
 My interest in culture continued through college and then in my various roles in higher education where each year brought a new infusion of students to influence our environment.
 For 30 years, I directly oversaw student life or enrollment as my responsibilities required but always prioritized staff development and culture-building as the way to achieve those organizational goals.
 I also earned a doctorate, MBA and a few other degrees along the way.

-I have shared my observations through writing leadership dots (daily since 2012), presenting (over 450 presentations since 1981) and one-to-one coaching of countless individuals, which delightfully include many former staff and students who still utilize me as a sounding board.
+I have shared my observations through writing leadership dots (daily since 2012), presenting (over 450 presentations since 1981), teaching (organizational development and communication), and one-to-one coaching of countless individuals, which delightfully include many former staff and students who still utilize me as a sounding board.

 Now I am based in Iowa where I work alongside my cherished golden retrievers and marvel at the beauty of the farmland around me.
 I love watermelon, am addicted to school supplies and welcome all contributions of pin-back buttons (12,924 and counting!).